image 1299-1

 How to Improve Payment Success Rate for E-commerce Businesses?

-It has been noticed that poor-performing gateways can reduce success rates by 10–25% during peak hours.
+Poor-performing gateways can reduce your transaction success rates by 10–25% during peak hours.
 High-uptime gateways typically maintain 90–95% UPI success rates.

 What to do: